Alexander Randall (Maryland politician): Personal

 After a long courtship, Randall married Catharine Grattan Wirt, the daughter of US Attorney General William Wirt, in 1841.
 Together they had eight children, five of whom survived to adulthood.
 Catharine died in 1853, leaving children ranging in ages from 2 1/2 to 9 years old.
 Catharine's mother, Elizabeth Washington Gamble Wirt, was living with the Randall family at the time and continued to reside with them after her daughter's death.

 In 1856, Randall married Elizabeth Philpot Blanchard, the daughter of an old friend of his, the Reverend John Blanchard.
 Together they had seven children.

 Randall was keenly interested in the welfare and promotion of his city of Annapolis.
 He was an early advocate of public school education and organized in Annapolis the first primary school in the State under the original law of 1825, and served for many years as clerk, trustee or commissioner of these schools.

 He was interested in farming, gardening and horticulture and planted trees around Annapolis, an action that was considered at that time to be unhealthful.
-His son, John Wirt Randall, continued with his father's work and was a Member of the House of Delegates from Anne Arundel County, 1884-85 which introduced and pushed through the Legislature the joint resolutions that created Maryland's "Arbor Day" in 1884.
+His son, John Wirt Randall, continued with his father's work and was a Member of the House of Delegates from Anne Arundel County, 1884-85 which introduced and pushed through the legislature the joint resolutions that created Maryland's "Arbor Day" in 1884.

 Randall was a devout member and vestryman of St. Anne's Episcopal Church in Annapolis and a member of the Diocese.
 He attended the General Conventions in Baltimore, New York and Philadelphia as lay delegate.
 He was a firm adherent to the Temperance Movement and for many years was the President of the State Temperance Society.

-He died at his home on November 21, 1881, two months before his 79th birthday and is buried at St. Anne's Cemetery in Annapolis.
+He died at his home on November 21, 1881, at age 78 and is buried at St. Anne's Cemetery in Annapolis.